Planning to travel to Chile? This is how I got my Chile Tourist Visa in the Chile Consulate in Arequipa, Peru.

-3. There he goes, he will ask you where you’re from, how many days you need (30, 60 and maximum 90 days) and whether you want a single or multiple entry visa.
+3. There he goes, he will ask you where you’re from, how many days you need (30, 60, and maximum 90 days) and whether you want a single or multiple entry visas.
 He will check his list of requirements and fees per country.He’s nice, asked him if I can take his picture and he agreed!

 4. He will type your application form then Voila he’ll tell you to come back after 2 or 3 days!